Replace the words in brackets by the correct personal pronouns. Note that Sue is the person speaking. The (*) means that you are asked a question.

 John hurt himself when climbing the tree.

-Peter and Sue helped each other(
+Peter and Sue helped each other(one helped the other)

 with the homework.